faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 Callister is about to focus discussion on "Manuscript Found", by Solomon Spaulding, and View of the Hebrews, by Ethan Smith.
 To be sure, virtually no scholars today assert *direct* influence between "Manuscript Found" and the Book of Mormon.
 And neither do scholars assert that the Book of Mormon necessarily was *plagiarized* from View of the Hebrews---rather they view the book as indicative of the *kinds* of origin stories about the Native Americans that were flowing through the early 1800s cultural milieu and which seem likely to have informed the creation of the Book of Mormon (directly or indirectly).

-In general, most researchers today hypothesize that the Book of Mormon was [a remix of ideas](https://www.bookofmormonorigins.com/) from the early 1800s cultural milieu rather than an act of direct plagiarism.
+In general, most researchers today hypothesize that the Book of Mormon was [a remix of ideas](https://www.bookofmormonorigins.com/) (à la [compenential creativity theory](https://www.reddit.com/r/mormon/comments/b0stiu/creativity_theory_and_the_origin_of_the_book_of/)) from the early 1800s cultural milieu rather than an act of direct plagiarism.

-Still, we should not completey ignore the ways in which Book of Mormon data exhibits potential literary dependence on existing works from that time.
+Still, we should not completey ignore the ways in which Book of Mormon data exhibits potential *literary dependence* on existing works from that time.
 For instance:

 1. BYU religion professor Nick Frederick [recently stated](https://hwcdn.libsyn.com/p/0/7/1/071b742fffedb4b4/LDSP_Nick_Frederick_Intertextuality.pdf?c_id=22467694&cs_id=22467694&expiration=1547109039&hwt=1155dee2e25c3a314e5d330a77e73220) that there are "650 phrases that I think you can demonstrate pretty clearly are from the New Testament".
 (See [here](https://faenrandir.github.io/a_careful_examination/nt-in-bom-lhales-interview-frederick/)).